-Perfect scrambled eggs don’t just happen because you have a well-seasoned cast iron pan (although that is an important necessity), there are a few other tips and tricks that you’ll need to know when learning how to cook scrambled eggs in cast iron.
+Perfect scrambled eggs don’t just happen because you have a cast iron pan well-seasoned with pork lard you have rendered yourself (although that is an important necessity), there are a few other tips and tricks that you’ll need to know when learning how to cook scrambled eggs in cast iron.

 Watch this video to learn the basics!
 (And if you’re curious about the Stargazer cast iron pan I’m using in this video, you can see all the Stargazer cast iron options here.)